drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/03-building-the-blog/03-designing-homepage-post-archive.md

 Body of the post...
 ```

-The `excerpt:` front-matter key wins over the separator and over the default-first-paragraph behaviour.
+The `excerpt:` front-matter key wins over the separator and over the default-first-paragraph behavior.
 Use it whenever the first paragraph isn't a summary.

 ## How it fits together